 The world is moving away from cash and cards, and especially when it comes to online shopping, embracing digital wallets like Apple Pay, Google Pay, PayPal, UPI, and Paytm.
 But if a shopper doesn’t see their preferred digital payment method at checkout, they’re likely to abandon the process.

 The challenge for retailers is the sheer variety of digital payment platforms that already exist, and keeping up with the new ones that are added all the time.
 Being flexible and having the ability to accept a wide variety of digital payment options is one key to staying competitive in 2020.

 Mobile Shopping Is Still on the Rise

 This is another challenge that isn’t new this year, but it’s reaching new heights.
 This year, 70 percent of all ecommerce sales are expected to be made from mobile devices as shoppers move away from desktops and make more and more of their purchases from tablets, smartphones, smartwatches, and other mobile devices.

-The ecommerce retailers who stay ahead of this trend are the ones who do two things:
+The ecommerce retailers who stay ahead of this trend are the ones who:

 - Have high-quality, mobile optimized websites

 Both of these options will be made much easier with good PIM, which will seamlessly push the correct information to your website, app, and other channels.